 - How U.K. media and advertising industries focus on diversity, equity, and inclusion, and why media matters.
 A great deal has been written about the importance of ensuring that content (including advertising creative) is representative of its audience, both in front of and behind the camera.
 There is still considerable work to be done here.
 Less than half of people in the U.K. report feeling proud, represented, noticed, understood, or included in the media content they watch.3 The report explores why media, and not just creative choices are also vitally important.

 - The role open platforms play in supporting the creation and distribution of representative and inclusive content for audiences.
 By lowering barriers to entry for creative talent in the U.K., YouTube and other open platforms empower more diverse creative talent.
 This ensures audiences across the U.K. can find personally relevant and relatable content.
 In our survey, 74% of YouTube users said the platform supports a diverse range of people to become content creators.4

 The research reveals a highly complex media ecosystem in the U.K. One where passionate audiences are seeking out content from increasingly diverse creators that speak to the many facets of identity across the country.

 The sheer complexity presents a challenge for marketers, but it may also be one of its greatest strengths.
 One theme stands out in our research: brands that champion and exhibit true diversity can form deep and valuable connections with audiences.
 That’s an opportunity modern marketers cannot afford to miss.

-Download the Mirrors & Windows report to discover more about identity and media choices in modern Britain and the opportunities for brands.
+Browse the Mirrors & Windows visual story to discover how identity impacts media choices in modern Britain and the opportunities this presents for brands.